chworthey/cs-studio-site/src/main/data/pageMarkdown/portfolio.md

 AI tools used to write code are an unfortunate learning distraction at this time for my students.
 Those that learn with AI generate unprecedented levels of [technical debt](https://en.wikipedia.org/wiki/Technical_debt).
 While it may seem that AI-users get impressive things done on the surface, it's at the expense of future software endeavors because of the sheer volume of black-box code that they will one day need to update, and without the expertise to do so.
 What I took away from this is that students need to work on dedicated long-term projects so that their AI-usage eventually becomes their own worst enemy.

-### Learning #8 - Cloud Outages Worry Me

-Azure has allowed me to keep the costs way down and has had reasonable performance, which has been great.
-However, Azure technical support for personal-tier users is struggling right now and is far from the enterprise-tier support I'm used to.

-My site was rendered un-operable for days at a time twice this year, breaking SLA's.
-One of those times made the news and took down airlines and things like that.
-The other seemed to only affect my specific app, and I had to recreate the app because it was unrecoverable from my end, and I could not get human support.
-Sure, I got "AI" support, but it wasted a couple days of my time and has me drawing up a contingency plan at the moment.

-Because of these outages, reliable alerting infrastructure is a must-have.
-I was thankful I had spent time on it.

 ### Project Links

 - [Website Home](https://chworthey.net/)